Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Kansas State Stats and Trends

-- The Wildcats have been underdogs by 6.5 points or more once this season and covered the spread.
+- In Kansas State's five games this year, it has three wins against the spread.

-- Kansas State's games this season have gone over the total in three out of five opportunities (60%).
+- The Wildcats have been underdogs by 6.5 points or more once this year and covered the spread.

-- When Kansas State records more than 15.6 points, it is 3-2 against the spread and 3-2 overall.
+- Kansas State's games this year have hit the over on three of five set point totals (60%).

-- In games that Kansas State piles up over 232.4 yards, the team is 3-2 against the spread and 3-2 overall.
+- Kansas State is 3-2 against the spread and 3-2 overall when the team notches more than 15.6 points.

-- The Wildcats have turned the ball over eight times this season, two more turnovers than the Cyclones have forced (6).
+- Kansas State is 3-2 against the spread and 3-2 overall when the team totals more than 232.4 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.